MoonriseSoftwareCalifornia/CosmosCMS/README.md

 First of all, Cosmos **is not** a replacement for WordPress, Drupal, or other traditional websites where the convenience of easy mods like plugins and modules are important.

-Cosmos can be a complement to a hosting environment where a headless or decoupled CMS is **also needed**.
+Cosmos can be a complement to a hosting environment where a headless or decoupled CMS is needed in addition to what is already in place.
 Cosmos easily fits in because it takes no special training or skills to administer or build websites with.
 Also, non technical content editors can get up and running with little or no training.